Table manners #15 – mugs with handles!

 Mugs with handles!

-Looking back on the blogs I’ve written, I see a strange pattern going on: almost none of the cups have a handle!
-Maybe because I prefer cups without handles?
-Maybe because ceramist don’t make a lot of cups with handles anymore?
+Looking back on the blogs I’ve written, I see a strange pattern going on: almost none of the mugs have a handle!
+Maybe because I prefer mugs without handles?
+Maybe because ceramist don’t make a lot of mugs with handles anymore?
 I don’t know – but what I do know is that I’ve fallen in love with cups with ‘ears’ again!
 And a nice side effect is that I don’t burn my fingers while drinking tea (happening as we speak actually…)

-Luckily we have instagram as our endless source of inspiration to find some of the greatest cups!
-I’ve teamed up with Christina from Crooked Garden; Irina from I and You Ceramics; Evi Radoes and Robynn Storgaard to show off their beautiful ceramics.
-There is a special place for the cup made by Sonja from Sole ceramics, since it’s the first piece that was ever send to me to photograph, still use a lot!
+Luckily we have instagram as our endless source of inspiration to find some of the greatest mugs!
+I’ve teamed up with Christina from Crooked garden; Irina from I and You ceramics; Evi Radoes and Robynn Storgaard to show off their beautiful mugs with handles.
+There is a special place for the cup made by Sonja from Sole Ceramics because it’s the first piece that was ever send to me to photograph, still use it a lot!